 - The AuthnResponse returned by RealMe includes a SAML Assertion that contains the FLT or verified attribute content.

-- The SAML assertion content is encrypted by RealMe using the SP's certificate public key, and this needs to be unencrypted using the SP's private key.
+- The SAML assertion element is encrypted by RealMe using the SP's certificate public key, and this needs to be unencrypted using the SP's private key.

 - The encryption algorithm used by RealMe will be based on the algorithm used by the SP certificate.

-- The SAML assertion content is signed by RealMe using its private key.
+- The SAML response (assertion message) is signed by RealMe using its private key.
 The SP must validate the signature using the RealMe public key.

 - The signing algorithm used by RealMe is SHA-256.